arush-gupta/arush-gupta.github.io/_pages/about.md

 # Research Interests

-I am deeply interested in the intersection of **Cognitive-inspired AI**, **Multi-Agent Learning**, **Game Theory**, and **Neuromorphic Computing**.
+I am interested in the intersection of **Cognitive-inspired AI**, **Multi-Agent Learning**, and **Game Theory**.
 I aim to develop adaptive algorithms that mimic emergent behaviors in multi-agent systems with applications in robotics, cognitive science, and AI.

 ## Key Focus Areas:
 - **Cognitive-Inspired AI**: Exploring human-like cognitive processes for intelligent decision-making.